for J-1 Intern + Trainee Programs

 - Stay at least 6 feet away from others when possible

-We acknowledge that this can be very hard when arriving to a new country, but it is wise to abide by these requirements for the sake of everyone’s health.
-We recommend ordering meals and groceries that can be delivered (see apps like Seamless, GrubHub, InstaCart, Amazon Fresh, among others), pack a few good books and subscribe to favorite streaming services – it is a time to be patient and relax.
+We acknowledge that this can be very hard when arriving to a new country, but it is wise to for the sake of everyone’s health.
+We recommend ordering meals and groceries that can be delivered (see apps like Seamless, GrubHub, InstaCart, Amazon Fresh, among others), pack a few good books and subscribe to favorite streaming services – it is a time to be patient, relax and recover from jetlag!

 Training + Quarantine Upon Arriving: If a training program is slated to begin during a mandatory quarantine period, a participant can start the program remotely.
-Once quarantine ends, in person training should commence.
-If remote training is not possible during those 10-14 days, then arrangements should be made to start on a later date and Cultural Vistas should be notified.
+Once quarantine ends, in-person training should commence.
+If remote training is not possible during a period of quarantine, then arrangements should be made to start training on a later date and Cultural Vistas should be notified.

 Social Security Number Delays: Upon arrival, after validating their visa, participants often apply for a social security number.
-Because this process requires participants to attend in-person appointments at the Social Security Administration office, they are now requiring that participants be in the United States, ideally quarantined, for at least 2 weeks before attending an appointment.
+Because this process requires participants to attend in-person appointments at the Social Security Administration office, they are now requiring that participants be physically in the United States for at least 14-days before attending an appointment.
+Entry is also not permitted to visitors who feel ill.
 If a Host Company requires a participant to apply for an SSN prior to beginning training, participants should plan to arrive at least two weeks before their program start date.

 While in the United States

-Healthy + Safe Workspace Expectations: Host companies and participants should do everything they can to ensure the health and safety of the workspace.
+Healthy + Safe Workspace Expectations: Most Companies have their own health and safety requirements regarding COVID-19 for the workplace, which participants should be made aware right away.
+Hosts and participants should do everything they can to ensure the health and safety of the workspace.
 To help facilitate this:

-- It is important that participants receive information from their host company upon arrival about the precautions that are in place to ensure employee health and the expected steps staff should take in the cases of COVID-19 exposure.
+- Participants should also receive information from their host company about the expected steps staff should take in the cases of COVID-19 exposure, or general illness.

 - Participants should maintain a clean workspace, including disinfecting/ cleaning their desk, computer, mouse, phone, writing utensils, and drawer/ door handles daily.